There are many shoulder tests that can help rule in or rule out a rotator cuff tear. These include:

 Lift-off test

 The lift-off test (also known as Gerber’s test) is used to detect a subscapularis tear.
+The test is often performed in standing but the patient can be sitting as well.

 The patient is asked to place the involved arm on the small of their back with their palm facing outward.
 If they can achieve this position, they are asked to lift their hand off their back.

+The inability to lift the hand off their back is a positive test.
 Also, the inability to achieve the test position doesn’t indicate a positive test, only that a different test may be more suitable to the patient.

 Belly press test